Skip to content

 The credential monopoly sustained the extraction for decades.
 That monopoly is cracking.
 The 16 closures are early tremors, not the event itself.

-Why did 8,100 retail stores close in one year?
+8,100 retail stores closed in one year

 Over 8,100 stores closed in 2025, up 12% from the prior year.
 The standard explanation is e-commerce.
 That is true but shallow.